 The officers of the District Lodge consist of the President, Vice President, Secretary-Treasurer, Trustees and Auditors.

 MEETINGS & CONVENTIONS

 The Executive Board of the District meets once every other month.
-Delegates and guests may attend the W2 Convention held every other year.
+Delegates and guests may attend the W2 District Council Meeting held (at minimum) every other year.

 District W2 is comprised of the IAM Local Lodges in all of Arkansas, western Tennessee, western Mississippi, and northeast Texas.

 We are an operating district of the International Association of Machinists and Aerospace Workers.
 The IAM is a large and diverse organization, representing 720,000 members across North America.

 Unions are about a simple proposition: By joining together, working women and men gain strength in numbers so they can have a voice at work about what they care about.
 They negotiate a contract with their employer for things like a fair and safe workplace, better wages, a secure retirement and family-friendly policies such as paid sick leave and scheduling hours.
 They have a voice in how their jobs get done, creating a more stable, productive workforce that provides better services and products.
 Always adapting to the challenges of our nation’s evolving workforce, unions are meeting the needs of workers in today’s flexible and nontraditional work environments.
 Because no matter what type of job workers are in, by building power in unions, they can speak out for fairness for all working people in their communities and create better standards and a strong middle class across the country.
 Unions help bring workers out of poverty and into the middle class.
 In fact, in states where workers don’t have union rights, workers’ incomes are lower.

 Unionized workers are 60% more likely to have employer-provided pensions.

 94% of union workers have jobs that provide health insurance benefits, but only 68% of non-union workers do.